laravel/laravel/readme.md

 ## Official Documentation

-Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).
+Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

-### Contributing To Laravel
+## Contributing

-**All framework pull requests should be filed on the [laravel/framework](http://github.com/laravel/framework) repository.**
+Thank you for considering contributing to the Laravel framework!
+The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).

 ### License